-Keats’ grave in Rome is only one of the many beautiful funerary monuments in the non-catholic cemetery of Rome.
-Many more poets, artists and intellectuals are resting here: discover the protestant cemetery of Rome.
+Keats’ grave is only one of the many beautiful funerary monuments in the non-catholic cemetery of Rome.
+Many poets, artists and intellectuals rest here: discover the protestant cemetery of Rome.

-Its official name is the non-catholic cemetery of Rome, but locals prefer to call it ‘the protestant cemetery of Rome’ or ‘The cemetery of the Englishmen’ (In Italian: Il cimitero degli inglesi) in honor of its first and most prestigious inhabitants.
+Its official name is the non-catholic cemetery of Rome, but locals prefer to call it ‘the protestant cemetery of Rome’ or ‘The English cemetery’ (In Italian: Il cimitero degli inglesi, lit the cemetery of the Englishmen) in honour of its first and most prestigious inhabitants.

 The non-catholic cemetery of Rome: why you should visit

 The protestant cemetery is one of those rare corners in the centre of Rome where you are more likely to meet residents than tourists.
 It is a favourite reading corner for many Romans and maybe because if its history, it tends to attract many expats who have made Rome they new hometown.